Chalarangelo/30-seconds-of-code/snippets/has_duplicates.md

 tags: list,beginner
 ---

-Returns `True` if there are duplicate values in a flast list, `False` otherwise.
+Returns `True` if there are duplicate values in a flat list, `False` otherwise.

 Use `set()` on the given list to remove duplicates, compare its length with the length of the list.